buxtronix/phev2mqtt/README.md

 [Link]
 # This should be the MAC address to use to connect to the car, per above.
+# Note that this is optional if NetworkManager is used, see below
 MACAddress=ee:4d:ec:de:7a:91
 NamePolicy=kernel database onboard slot path
+# Optionally force the human-readable name of the WiFi network interface
+Name=wlan0
 ```

 - Add the car's Wifi info to `/etc/wpa_supplicant/wpa_supplicant.conf`: